pavel-odintsov/fastnetmon/docs/INFLUXDB_INTEGRATION.md

 ```

 Then we should enable graphite protocol emulation in configuration file: /etc/opt/influxdb/influxdb.conf:
-As well add templates for converting graphite metrics to InfluxDB measurements with proper tags.
+As well enable batch for avoid metric loss under load, and add templates for converting graphite metrics
-Note: We recommend you to use InfluxDB nightly build (0.9.3), so you can enable batch-size.
-This should help not losing metrics under high DB cpu/io load
+to InfluxDB measurements, with its proper tags.

 ```bash
 [[graphite]]